BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/index.md

 ### **Utility.**

-Paladin utility is one of the strongest and game changing one in the game when used correctly.
-We will talk more about this later on in the guide.
+Paladin utility is one of the strongest and most game changing one in the game when used correctly.

 ## Weaknesses.
 ---
 ### **Throughput outside of major cooldowns.**

-Our biggest weakness is that we're too reliant on our cooldowns to carry us through difficult parts of the dungeons.
+Holy Paladins biggest weakness is that we're too reliant on our cooldowns to carry us through difficult parts of the dungeons.
 The largest learning curves in dungeon healing as a paladin is learning how to manage your cooldowns properly.

 ### **Being a Melee Healer.**